-10 Ways To Make The Most Of Your 20s
+10 Ways to Make the Most of Your 20s

 We’ve been called preadults, emerging adults, millennials, the lost decade.
 We’re told our twenties

 are the “defining decade,” that 80 percent of life’s most significant events take place by age 35, women still only make between .66 to .91 cents to every man’s $1, and only hold 4.8% of Fortune 500 CEO positions.
 To change that, we should ‘Lean In’, ask for the raise, but not be afraid to start at the bottom.
 Maybe while we’re at it, we should choose a husband while we’re still in college.
+In reality, you receive a lot of mixed messages about how to make the most of your 20s.
+We’ve seen lists on “20 Mistakes You Don’t Want to Make” go viral and helped make it happen.
+One thing is clear: we’re searching for answers.

 A few years ago I moved to New York in pursuit of a dream, only to spend an embarrassing number of days existing on ramen and canned beans.
 Working from a “home office” translated to “homebound,” because who had money for a $14 cocktail from the nearby dive bar?
 I could feel the judgment vibes from everyone who wrote me “We believe in you!” cards for graduation.
 The truth is, my 20-something experience isn’t so unusual.